shaochenze/calm/README.md

 ## Connection to Prior Work

 This work builds on insights from our prior research on [patch-level training](https://github.com/shaochenze/PatchTrain), which reduces training costs by 50% by grouping multiple tokens into a single 'patch' and training the model on a next-patch prediction objective.
 However, this approach was ultimately limited by the discrete nature of text, leaving inference still token-by-token.
 CALM overcomes this by shifting to a continuous domain, where semantic bandwidth becomes directly scalable.

-## Contact

-If you have any questions, feel free to submit an issue or contact `shaochenze@deepseek.com`.